UCI-GDIM31/class-activities-BilalPayton/README.md

 is applied making the values higher and in turn making the color brighter.

+### W4

+In line 5, a member float variable named "_moveSpeed" is being created to store a value of 1 and it can be edited inside the inspector because of  [SerializeField].

+In line 22, the method GetAxis is being called and being multiplied to the "_moveSpeed" member variable and the deltaTime member variable, and the result is being stored in a float variable named translation.

+In line 25, the Translation method is being called on a transform object.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727